iOS Integration Guide

 pod 'TrustWalletCore'

-The dependency can be installed simply by pod install:
+The dependency can be installed simply by pod install

 pod install

-SPM is also supported, download latest Package.swift from and put it in a local WalletCore folder.
+from GitHub Releases and put it in a local WalletCore

-Add this line to the dependencies parameter in your Package.swift:
+Add this line to the dependencies

 .package(name: "WalletCore", path: "../WalletCore"),

-Or add remote url + master branch, it points to recent (not always latest) binary release.
+branch, it points to recent (not always latest) binary release.

 .package(name: "WalletCore", url: "https://github.com/trustwallet/wallet-core", .branchItem("master")),

-Then add libraries to target's dependencies:
+Then add libraries to target's dependencies

 .product(name: "WalletCore", package: "WalletCore"),